 Self-care refers to all the things you can do to make yourself feel better.
 There are many daily tasks with epilepsy that influence on your well-being.
 For example, daily routines and sleep support your care.

-Self-care also includes following your symptoms and risks that may cause seizures.
-For recognising these, you need enough information about your epilepsy.
+Self-care also includes following your symptoms and indentifying risks that may cause seizures.
+In order to recognize these, you need enough information about your epilepsy.